 My work is focused mostly on Renaissance art, and is mostly concerned with how art allows humans to think through time and find orientation in the world.
 Trained as an historian, I came to art history to study the particular ways that material artifacts shape meanings and structure ways of being in the world.
-My work has paid a good deal of attention to the temporal life of artworks, studying how art has been handled, restored, reframed, reclassified, and written about throughout the history of art.
-Antiquarianism, anachronism, archaism, conservation, citation, and forgery have been consistently at the focus of my work.
-I have also maintained an active interest in contemporary art, mostly because I see in its expansion of global reference and in its intensive efforts of retrospection a set of problems that encourage taking the long view.
+My work has paid a good deal of attention to the temporal life of artworks, studying how art has been handled, restored, reframed, collected, reclassified, and written about throughout the history of art.
+Antiquarianism, anachronism, archaism, conservation, transfer, mediation, and forgery have been consistently at the focus of my work.
+I have also maintained an active interest in contemporary art, mostly because I see in its expansion of global reference and in its intensive techniques of retrospection a set of problems that encourage taking the long view.
 I am regularly asked by contemporary art journals, exhibition organizers, and lecture conveners to comment on recent artistic developments within a larger historical framework.

 My first book, Michelangelo and the Reform of Art (2000), awarded the prize for best book in Renaissance studies by the Renaissance Society of America, studied that artist's engagements with older traditions, genres, and modalities of art in the context of the image debates of the sixteenth century.
 The concern with the temporal life of art was developed in Anachronic Renaissance (2010), co-authored with Christopher Wood, which has appeared in a French translation and is soon to appear in Spanish and Italian.
-The concern with art and religion was developed into a broader interpretation of the art of the period in The Controversy of Renaissance Art (2011), which was awarded the top book prize by the College Art Association.
-More recently, I studied the persistent interest in medieval art among artists of the twentieth century in Medieval Modern; Art out of Time (2012).
+The concern with art and religion grew into a broader interpretation of the art of the period in The Controversy of Renaissance Art (2011), which was awarded the top book prize by the College Art Association.
+I have also studied the persistent interest in medieval art among artists of the twentieth century in Medieval Modern; Art out of Time (2012).

 Some of my ideas are controversial, yet I am no prideful loner.
 I am a great believer in dialogue and collaboration in my field and across fields, and with colleagues all over the world.
-I have been part of research groups in France, Germany, and Spain, and have published a volume of essays commissioned from multiple authors (co-edited with Lorenzo Pericolo) on Subject as Aporia in Early Modern Art (2010), and have another to be published by Brepols next year (co-edited with Giancarla Periti) on Ravenna in the Imagination of Renaissance Art.
+I have been part of research groups in France, Germany, and Spain, and have published a volume of essays commissioned from multiple authors (co-edited with Lorenzo Pericolo) on Subject as Aporia in Early Modern Art (2010), and have another to be published by Brepols (co-edited with Giancarla Periti) on Ravenna in the Imagination of Renaissance Art.
 I work often with colleagues across disciplines as well as in the world beyond academia, particularly the spheres of art making and curating.
 At the Institute of Fine Arts, I recently organized a panel, in collaboration with the Services Culturels of the French Embassy, where representatives from France and the United States discussed initiatives of politically engaged art originating in the two countries.
 This past fall, I organized a series of dialogues with practicing artists about works of older (pre-1800) art accessible in New York, an effort to expand the modalities of art history that was published in the Brooklyn Rail and that I hope to develop in other forums in the coming years.

 I consider myself an ambassador of my home institution, actively connecting students and colleagues through larger networks of scholarly exchange.
 In 2007-8, my first year at NYU, I was a fellow at the Wissenschaftskolleg, Europe’s answer to Princeton’s Institute for Advanced Study.
 Before that, I served as Mellon Professor, a two-year research position at this country’s pre-eminent research center in art history at the National Gallery of Art in Washington.
 I have participated in several research groups across Europe.
 I have served on the board of major journals and on the selection committees of important granting agencies.